Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/4_Hexapod_Robot.rst

 Step 1 Login Raspberry Pi via VNC viewer
 ----------------------------------------------------------------

-:red:`Because server and client use GUI.
+:combo:`red font-bolder:Because server and client use GUI.
 You need use VNC viewer as remote desktop way.`

 Download and install VNC Viewer according to your computer system by clicking following link:

 https://www.realvnc.com/en/connect/download/viewer/

 After installation is completed, open VNC Viewer.
-And click File  New Connection.
+And click File -> New Connection.
 Then the interface is shown below.

 .. image:: ../_static/imgs/4_Hexapod_Robot/Chapter4_01.png
     :align: center

 Enter IP address of your Raspberry Pi and fill in a Name.
 And click OK.

 Then on the VNC Viewer panel, double-click new connection you just created, and the following dialog box pops up.
-Enter username: pi and Password: raspberry.
+Enter username: :combo:`blue font-bolder:pi` and Password: :combo:`blue font-bolder:raspberry`.
 And click OK.

 .. image:: ../_static/imgs/4_Hexapod_Robot/Chapter4_02.png
     :align: center

-:red:`If the resolution ratio is not great or there is just a little window, you can set a proper resolution ratio via steps below.`
+:combo:`red font-bolder:If the resolution ratio is not great or there is just a` **little window**:combo:`red font-bolder:, you can set a proper resolution ratio via steps below.`

 Select Screen Configuration.
 Select the appropriate resolution in the new window.
 Click Apply.